The 4th Amendment Protects Against Unreasonable Searches and Seizures.

 Motion to Suppress Evidence – Attorneys Who Protect Your Constitutional Rights

-If you are accused of a felony or misdemeanor offense and your constitutional rights were violated, not every criminal defense attorney will fight to suppress the evidence.
+If you are accused of a felony or misdemeanor offense and your constitutional rights are violated, not every criminal defense attorney will fight to suppress the evidence.
 Many defense attorneys do not want to rock the boat with a judge or are afraid to fight for their clients.
 They claim they are fighters but, in the end, manipulate their client into entering a plea.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is known for fearlessly and tenaciously fighting to protect our clients and keep out improper evidence.
 Because of our excellent reputation for defending clients, we can frequently achieve results that may not have been possible with other attorneys.